NikolaiTeslovich/RISE/README.md

 ## Orient the STLs correctly!

 ## Straighten out my nose cone, it's kinda crooked for some reason
+## Add in the simulated data in a simulated directory

 - find appropriate camera resolution and framerate, [here's a helpful article](https://picamera.readthedocs.io/en/release-1.10/fov.html)
   - the spycam is the same as the picamera v1